-Criteria Pass Comments Demonstrates basic computer and Access and change computer settings under the Control Panel. operating system skills Navigate file directory structures and paths.
-Perform file management tasks (select, copy, rename and/or delete files). • Create, save, open, and print a document from some application.
+Criteria Pass Comments Demonstrates basic Access and change computer settings under the Control computer and Panel. operating system skills Navigate file directory structures and paths.
+Perform file management tasks (select, copy, rename and/or delete files).
+Create, save, open, and print a document from some application.
 Navigate and locate information from Windows Help.
-Performs core tasks of Microsoft Office Format a document and how to use page layout, e.g., headers, footers, page breaks, bullets, etc. applications Create tables, charts, graphs and/or formulas.
+Performs core tasks of • Format a document and how to use page layout, e.g., Microsoft Office headers, footers, page breaks, bullets, etc. applications Create tables, charts, graphs and/or formulas.
 Import and sort data and/or images into a document and format them appropriately.
-Demonstrate techniques for copying, cutting, and pasting text and/or images within a document.
+Demonstrate techniques for copying, cutting, and pasting taxt and/or images within a desumant. text and/or images within a document.
 Review a document using tools: spelling, grammar, word count, thesaurus.
-Uses a search engine Retrieve information from an internet search engine. to access, navigate • Evaluate and rank sources of information for reliability. and evaluate Select, copy, and paste information retrieved from the information on the internet Internet College databases.
+Uses a search engine Retrieve information from an internet search engine. to access, navigate • Evaluate and rank sources of information for reliability. and evaluate • Select, copy, and paste information retrieved from the information on the internet Internet College databases.
 Uses email with Open, create and/or send email with attachments. appropriate etiquette Demonstrates appropriate email etiquette.